 Why go?
 This modest building, which sits in the shadow of the old Cumberland Pencils factory, is home to the world’s first ever pencil.
 You’ll also find there spy pencils from World War Two, an 8m colouring pencil, a café and a shop.
 Keen artists should take a look at the ‘Artist in Residence’ courses, with notable and local artists hosting classy-looking workshops.

 What is it?
-The last working mine in England, and the producer of green slate extracted from Fleetwith Pike.
+Honister Slate Mine, is the last working mine in England, and the producer of green slate extracted from Fleetwith Pike.

 What is it?
 An activity centre and place to stay in England's least inhabited valley.